dkovac1/emerge/README.md

 ### GREENADVISE by UNIZAG

 GREENADVISE is an investment advisor based on a Python module and used for the optimization of small-scale energy systems on a community or small city scale.
-Its’ application can range from household or building level to small city and is suitable for citizens and civil societies without the energy background in formal education.
+Its' application can range from household or building level to small city and is suitable for citizens and civil societies without the energy background in formal education.
 Moreover, the capacity optimization for the used technologies such as PV plant, battery storage, heat pumps etc. is also included in the model.